adamsilver/fdpb/01-Register.md

 </div>
 ```

-Like the hint pattern we discussed earlier, we place the error inside the label too, providing broad support for those using screen readers.
-This means, that when the user focuses the field the error will be read out along with the label.
+Like the hint pattern discussed earlier, we place the error inside the label (above the field) for the same reasons.
+It gives broad support for screen readers.
+That is, it will be read out with the label (and hint) when focussed.

+As is often the case with inclusive patterns like this, there is yet another benefit for placing the error above the field.
+In Avoid Messages Under Fields[^], Adrian Roselli explains that doing so is problematic because the browser's auto-complete feature obscures them and on-screen keyboards may also obscure them.

-The registration form only contains a simple text box, but in upcoming chapters we'll discuss how to show errors for groups of fields such as radio buttons.
-Spoiler alert: Injecting the error into a radio button's label doesn't work.
+Quick note: The registration form contains two text boxes.
+In the next chapter we'll look at how to inject errors for groups of fields such as radio buttons.
+Spoiler alert: injecting the error into the label doesn't work.

 ### How to write errors

 Up to now, we've ensured that our approach to validation is robust and inclusive.
 But this counts for nothing if we were then to neglect the messages themselves.
-One study showed that *custom* error messages increased conversion by 0.5%, equating to over £250,000 a year in revenue[^14].
+One study showed that *custom* error messages increased conversion by 0.5%, equating to over £250,000 a year in revenue[^15].

 A good error message is easy to understand and easy to fix.
 Whilst it's often backwards to design an interface without first knowing the content, in this case, it's hard to design the messages without understanding the interface.